arthurandreev/JavaHealeniumPOC/README.md

 More information on Healenium can be found here - https://healenium.io/docs/how_healenium_works More information on the LSC algorithm can be found here - https://www.geeksforgeeks.org/longest-common-subsequence-dp-4/

-It does this by fetching the closest matching web locator from PostgreSQL db that contains the snapshot from test run 1 and finds correct web element for the web driver to click on.
-Healenium needs a healenium.properties file in your solution to configure its settings.
+Last thing to note is that Healenium needs a healenium.properties file in your solution where you configure its settings.
 Below is the healenium.properties file I have in my solution with explanation of each line.
 ![image](https://user-images.githubusercontent.com/35194143/232717543-50ff96b5-bc21-43b6-995d-f5e124f1f4d1.png)
 - recovery-tries=1: This line indicates the number of attempts Healenium should make to locate a missing element using its self-healing mechanism.
 - score-cap=.6: This sets the minimum similarity score (between 0 and 1) required for an alternative locator to be considered a match.
 The value of 0.6 means that Healenium will only consider locators with a similarity score of 60% or higher.